snrow/Develeap-bootcamp/Docker-compose/Task 3 - Lavagna/README.md

 # Build and Run
 1. Clone the repository.

-2. Build the Docker image + nginx and MYSQL data base for Lavagna with the following command:
+2. Build the Docker image for Lavagna with the following command:

 ```bash
 bash init.sh